The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 all organising commissions must provide good competition facilities for horses and riders.

-b) Official competitions in the National calendar will be judged by either a minimum of one National/International judge or two International judges.
-At International level there are five judges.
-In this case the final highest and lowest marks are discarded.
+b) Official competitions in the National calendar will be judged by either a minimum of one National/International judge or two National judges.

 c) When there are large numbers of entries different judges may be allocated for each level.